plausible/docs/docs/google-analytics-import.md

 ## How do I delete the imported data?

-Data you have imported can be deleted by returning to your site's "**Imports**" settings page and clicking the "**Delete Import**" button in the "**Existing Imports**" section.
+Data you have imported can be deleted by returning to your site's "**Imports & Exports**" settings page and clicking the "**Delete Import**" button in the "**Existing Imports**" section.
 This action won't affect the native data you have collected using our script directly.

 <img alt="Delete Google Analytics data from Plausible" src={useBaseUrl('img/delete-google-analytics-data.png')} />